mk12/blog/posts/crime-and-punishment.md

 ---
-title: "Raskolnikov's silence"
+title: Raskolnikov's silence
-description: "Reflections of a silenced conscience"
+description: Reflections of a silenced conscience
-category: "literature"
+category: Literature
-date: "2015-11-25"
+date: 2015-11-25
 ---

 This past summer, I read _Crime and Punishment_ by Fyodor Dostoyevsky (specifically, the translation by Jessie Couson).
 My recommendation is hardly necessary for a classic, but I give it anyway.
 This "psychological account of a crime," as Dostoyevsky once described it, is one of the most thought-provoking novels I've ever read.
 In this article, I'm going to focus on one recurring device that stood out to me: awkward silence.